repobee/repobee/docs/docker.rst

 In further listings, we'll use the prefix ``bash-5.1$`` to denote that we're *inside* the Docker container.
 Once in the session, you can use RepoBee mostly as described in the rest of this user guide, with a few exceptions in regards to installing plugins and managing the installation.
+Tab completion is enabled by default.

-Note also that we always do a line-break in the Docker command, and specify the command to run inside Docker on a separate line (here ``/bin/bash``).
+Note that we always do a line-break in the Docker command, and specify the command to run inside Docker on a separate line (here ``/bin/bash``).
 This is for added clarity, and nothing you need to do yourself.

 Note that pulling and running ``repobee/repobee`` without specifying a version will use the ``latest`` tag, which points to the most recent uploaded image.